MatyMasaryk/Parallel-Programming-Problems/zad_01/README.md

 ## Usage

 The program is used by running the `main` function.
-Number of threads the process will run on can by changed by modifying the *N_THREADS* constant.
+Number of threads the process will run on, can by changed by modifying the *N_THREADS* constant.

 ## Implementation